 Give grace.
 Stress uses up a lot of energy.
 You may feel unfocused and unproductive, and unsure of how to navigate the new semester.
 Allow yourself to dial down your expectations of yourself and others a bit.
 It’s okay and normal to waver around as you try to adapt to the new circumstances of attending class and working virtually.
 This is part of the learning curve.
 Give yourself and others grace.

 Keep up your social connections.
 Those connections can mean the world.
 This is the time to stay in touch and supportive of each other.
 Check in on others: family members, friends, classmates, colleagues.
 You might choose one person a day to connect with.
 Ask how they’re doing.
 Let them know you care.
 Spend time interacting with any roommates you have.
 Imagine what you can do virtually, in pairs, in small groups, or in larger gatherings.
-Check out Virtual Recreation opportunities together.
+See Connecting during COVID-19 and check out Virtual Recreation opportunities.

 Actively manage stress.